03.12.2018 - 07.12.2018

 Even in the "modern area" in Iseo you can find some narrow steets as the one you see in this picture.

 Piazza Garibaldi is the main square in this town.
 It is almost surrounded by porticoed palaces with shops and cafes.
 Here you can see a statue of Giuseppe Garibaldi; a very famous Italian citizen.
-This is one of the oldest statues dedicated to this man.

 After a long stroll I had a lunch at Osteria Il Volto; a typical restaurant on the main street (via Mirolte).
 Here they have a good choice of dishes every day.
 I had filled pasta (ravioli) with ham and cream; a mixed salad and a small glass of wine.
 The food was good and the price was around 10 euros.
 Some years ago this restaurant was Michelin starred.